CircularBioeconomyAlliance/coffee-recipe/PRESENTER_GUIDE.md

 ---

 ## Notes:

-## 45-second script (updated to match the real aim)
+## Talking points (45 seconds)

+* **Two ways in**

-“Here’s how the CBA Indicator Assistant works.
-Users start in one of two ways: they chat directly, or they upload a project PDF.
-If they upload, we extract the key details up front so we only ask for what’s missing.
+  * Users either start by chatting, or they upload a project PDF.
+  * Uploads go to S3 and we extract the basics up front, so we only ask what’s missing.

+* **Project profile**

+  * We capture location, commodity, budget, and intended outcomes, plus technical capacity if needed.

+* **Decision flow**

-From either route, we capture the essentials, mainly location, commodity, budget, and intended outcomes.
-The first job is to identify indicators that are genuinely relevant to that project.
-Then, for those indicators, we return the measurement methods that fit the project’s requirements and constraints, like cost and practicality.
+  * Step one: find indicators that are genuinely relevant to the project.
+  * Step two: for those indicators, return the measurement methods that match requirements and constraints, especially cost and practicality.

+* **What the user sees**

+  * Results stream back into the chat as they’re generated, so it feels immediate.

+* **Tech close**

+  * Front end: static Next.js hosted on **S3 + CloudFront**.
+  * Back end: API Gateway + Lambda.
-Under the hood it’s built on AWS Bedrock with Claude Sonnet in AgentCore, plus a Next.js frontend.
-It’s serverless, so it stays quick and scales cleanly.”
+  * Agent: **Strands running on Bedrock AgentCore** with Claude Sonnet and the Knowledge Base.

 ## 🎤 Talking Points (30-45 seconds)